marcusoftnet/marcusoftnet.github.io/_posts/2014-08-22-luck-has-nothing-to-do-with-it.md

 <div>

-With \#2 alternative we're taking the ever changing nature of reality into consideration and instead prepare to change
+With 2 alternatives we're taking the ever changing nature of reality into consideration and instead prepare to change
 (<a href="http://www.marcusoft.net/2013/10/YesITalkAboutChange.html"
 target="_blank">yes...
 I said it again... change</a>) our process, policies and ways of working.

 </div>